VideoFACT: Detecting Video Forgeries Using Attention, Scene Context, and Forensic Traces: Experiments

 \subsection{Detection and Localization Performance}

-We compared the performance of VideoFACT to several existing image forensic networks including Forensic Similarity Graphs (FSG) \cite{FSG}, EXIFnet \cite{EXIFnet}, Noiseprint \cite{Noiseprint}, ManTra-Net \cite{ManTra-Net}, and MVSS-Net \cite{MVSS-Net}, representing a broad spectrum of successful techniques for performing forgery detection and localization in images.
-We note that Noiseprint and Mantra-Net do not automatically perform detection.
-To fairly compare against these networks, we obtain frame-level detection scores by computing the average normalized per-pixel detection probability.
+We compared the performance of VideoFACT to several state-of-the-art (SOTA) image forensic networks including Forensic Similarity Graphs (FSG) \cite{FSG}, EXIFnet \cite{EXIFnet}, Noiseprint \cite{Noiseprint}, ManTra-Net \cite{ManTra-Net}, and MVSS-Net \cite{MVSS-Net}, representing a broad spectrum of successful techniques for performing general content forgery detection and localization in images.
+Frame-level detection scores are calculated for Noiseprint and ManTra-Net by computing the average normalized per-pixel detection probability.
+Additionally, we benchmarked against three SOTA deepfake detectors: Efficient ViT (E.ViT)~\cite{EffViT}, Convolutional Cross Efficient ViT (CCE.ViT)~\cite{EffViT}, and CNN Ensemble~\cite{CNNEnsemble}.
+Since these only perform detection, no localization results are presented.

-\subheader{Set A: Standard Video Manipulations} Table \ref{table:results_on_our_datasets} shows the performance of our proposed network and competing networks on the three Standard Video Manipulations datasets in Set A. These results show that VideoFACT achieves the best performance by a large margin on these datasets.
+\subheader{Set A: Standard Video Manipulations} Table \ref{table:results_on_our_datasets} shows the performance of both our proposed network and competing networks on the three Standard Video Manipulations datasets in Set A. These results show that VideoFACT achieves the best performance by a large margin on these datasets.
 The only exception is for the VCMS dataset, where MVSS-Net's localization performance is slightly better than ours, though still comparable.
 Except for this case, existing networks largely do no better than a random guess (i.e. $\mbox{mAP}=0.5$ and $\mbox{MCC}=0$).
 This phenomenon can be clearly seen in both Table~\ref{table:results_on_our_datasets} and the qualitative results presented in Fig~\ref{fig:localization_results}.
-These results reinforce similar findings reported in the VideoSham paper~\cite{mittal2022videoSham}, that is, existing networks are unable to adapt to forensic differences between image and video forgeries.
+These results reinforce similar findings reported in the VideoSham paper~\cite{VideoSham}, i.e. existing forensic networks fail when analyzing video forgeries, and deepfake detectors cannot transfer to forgeries other than deepfakes.

-\subheader{Set B: ``In-the-Wild'' Datasets} Table \ref{table:results_on_itw_datasets} shows the performance of our network and existing networks on the three ``in-the-wild'' datasets, which consists much more complex and challenging forgeries.
-These results show that VideoFACT uniformly achieves the best detection and localization performance over all three datasets.
-By contrast, existing approaches typically fail on these challenging datasets.
-This can be observed in the qualitative results presented in Fig.~\ref{fig:localization_results}.
-These results further solidify our observations on Set A and results reported in the VideoSham paper~\cite{VideoSham} that existing image forensic networks largely fail on falsified videos.